TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglYaml.rst

 .. _cgl-yaml:

 ======================
-Yaml Coding Guidelines
+Yaml coding guidelines
 ======================

 Yaml is (one of the languages) used for configuration in TYPO3.

-Directory and File Names
+Directory and file names
 ========================

 * Files have the ending :file:`.yaml`.